cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 All time data regarding maintenance will be stored in scale of days (`yyyy-MM-dd`) and for interval in months.
 In case the next service is not given, but the interval and last service time is given, the next service time will automatically be inferred as `last service time + interval`.

-If the asset already has a maintenance shcedule, **the previous data will be overwritten** instead.
+This endpoint creates new maintenance data on every call to allow for maintenance by several party and adding irregular maintenance on top of regular ones.
+Hence the responsibility of maintaining the maintenance data will lie on the user.

 ##### - `/addmanual`
 For instantiating manual instances to the assets.
 The parameters:
 - targetID : The ID of the asset that the manual is meant for
 - comments : A remark regarding the manual
-- documentType : Whether the document is a `Manual` or a`SpecSheet`
+- documentType : Whether the document is a `Manual` or a `SpecSheet`
 - encoded : Base-64 encoding of the datasheet pdf
 - fileName : The name of the file the manual is to be saved as